Last modified: Nov. 22, 2024, 12:52 p.m.

 The larva lives in a conical small case covered with lichen and sand and feeds mainly on lichens growing on rocks, but also on wood, preferably in dry and sunny places.
 Hibernates as a larva in the case attached on rocks or trunks.

 The moths emerge nocturnally and mate in the early morning.
 The female is apterous.
-The name f. ferchaultella Stephens, 1850 refers the parthenogenetic form.
+The name f. ferchaultella Stephens, 1850 refers to the parthenogenetic form.
 This form is the most common, if not the only form, in Belgium.

-One generation a year: June–July.
+One generation a year during June–July.

 Open areas, forest edges, humid habitats.